Qumulo/docs/administrator-guide/qumulo-core/shift-to-s3.md

 * AWS access key ID
 * AWS secret access key

-The following example shows how you can create a relationship between the directory `/my-dir/` on a Qumulo cluster and the S3 bucket `my-bucket` and folder `/my-folder/` in the `us-west-2` AWS region.
+The following example shows how to create a relationship between the directory `/my-dir/` on a Qumulo cluster and the S3 bucket `my-bucket` and folder `/my-folder/` in the `us-west-2` AWS region.
 The secret access key is associated with the access key ID.

 ```bash
 qq replication_create_object_relationship \